megalus/django-google-sso/.junie/guidelines.md

 Prefer use mermaid diagrams on docs.

-Always use English on code and docs.
+Always use English on code, comments, docstrings and documentation.

 The README always contains the minimal configuration for the library to work.